Hydroxychloroquine

 RCT results can serve science but are weak ground for inferring ‘what works’.

-People like for example Thibault Fiolet et al put much emphasis on the selection of randomized controlled trials (RCTs) over regular observational studies.
+People like for example Thibault Fiolet et al put much emphasis on the selection of randomized controlled trials, RCTs, over regular observational studies.
 But many independent observational studies from all over the world which come to similar conclusions is, in my opinion, much better than large clinical trials controlled by huge organizations with ties to the pharmaceutical industry and politics.
-I believe it makes more sense to trust in honest and unbiased science from real life than in the so-called science of "high profile" scientists who are probably pressured and paid too much for delivering the kind of incomplete studies with biased and incomplete conclusions like those of UK and WHO we discussed earlier.
-True science is unbiased and does not exclude possibilities from its research and conclusions, like these researchers did.
-The hierarchy of evidence is a nice theoretical standard, but when it is regarded as the holy pinnacle of science, over evidence from real life, then it becomes more like a religion.
+This study into HCQ made me trust more in the science of many independent observational studies from real life around the globe than in the so-called "science" of "high profile" scientists from "highly esteemed" universities who are paid too much for delivering the kind of incomplete studies with biased conclusions like those of the UK and WHO.
 For the much hailed peer-review process pretty much the same applies.
-Anyway, in this case the interests and motivations of these "high profile" scientists are clear by now...
+True science is unbiased and does not exclude possibilities from its research and conclusions, like these overpaid researchers did.
+The hierarchy of evidence is a nice theoretical standard, but when it is regarded as the holy pinnacle of science, over evidence from real life, then it becomes more like a religion or a tool for the power elite to increase their profit, which brings us to the following topic...

 Money, money, money